On the distribution of Born transmission eigenvalues in the complex plane: The Born transmission eigenvalues and the real line

 \n We start from the second assertion.
 In view of \eqref{J_2 case 3 asymp}, it is enough to prove that

 \n Note that $z_j(t) \to 1$ uniformly in $t$.
 All the asymptotics below are uniform in $t$ and we will suppress the $t$-dependence from the notation.
-We can use the uniform asymptotics of the Bessel function \eqref{Bessel uniform} to conclude that, as $j\to \infty$
+Using the uniform asymptotics of the Bessel function \eqref{Bessel uniform} we conclude that, as $j\to \infty$

 \n where $\zeta_j = \zeta(z_j)$ and $b_0$ are defined in Appendix~\ref{SECT App alpha beta}.
 Definition of $\zeta$ shows that $\zeta_j \to 0$, as $z_j \to 1$.
 The asymptotic relation $\zeta_j \sim \sqrt[3]{2} (1-z_j)$ (cf. \eqref{zeta asymp 1}) implies that